7 Non-Obvious Ways To Save on a Kitchen Remodel

 You don’t have to give up on that kitchen renovation just yet.
 I’ve got seven not-so-obvious ways you can save some money on your remodel without sacrificing what you want, and there’s no DIY involved.

-1. Buy Your Hardware from eBay
+1. Buy Your Hardware Online

 Hardware is expensive, and it’s one of those little details that you can’t cheap out on.
 Those finishing touches bring all the colors and textiles together in a kitchen to make it complete.
-The good news is that you can get the same expensive hardware that you’ve been eyeing up at a reduced price, just by purchasing it on eBay.
+The good news is that you can get the same expensive hardware that you’ve been eyeing up at a reduced price, just by purchasing it on eBay or Amazon.
 I know because I’ve done it before, and you don’t have to compromise anything.

 If you want to save even more money, try searching for the size and finish you want and don’t get stuck on a particular brand.
 You’ll often find the same hardware in unlabeled bags for even less money.